Why Amazon Thinks You Want to Watch a 'Lord of the Rings' TV Show (or Five)

 In recent months, Amazon CEO Jeff Bezos has insisted that the company focus on securing a hit show on par with HBO’s Game of Thrones.
 With this Lord of the Rings deal, he secures the rights to an even more popular epic fantasy—just as HBO’s juggernaut is set to end its run.

 The upfront costs of $200 million to $250 million seem staggering.
 Those figures don’t include a production budget, which could be more than $150 million per season, or tens of millions of dollars in potential marketing costs.
 All told, Amazon could wind up paying half a billion dollars before anybody sees one minute of content.
-According to Deadline, industry sources have called the deal "insane," given the size of the upfront commitment and the fact that there are already six installment (and 15 hours) of Peter Jackson’s trilogies of The Hobbit and The Lord of the Rings.
+According to Deadline, industry sources have called the deal “insane,” given the size of the up-front commitment and the fact that there are already six installment (and 15 hours) of Peter Jackson’s trilogies of The Hobbit and The Lord of the Rings.

 But perhaps it’s precisely the existence and proven success of those films that justifies Amazon’s extraordinary deal.
 Jackson’s six Middle-earth films have a combined global box office of about $6 billion.
 Game of Thrones, its thematic descendant despite being adapted from the books by another author, George R. R. Martin, is the biggest hit in HBO history.